 Petitioner contends that the MRP is ultra vires insofar as it reduces the original claim and even the original amount that petitioner was to receive under the ARP.
 She also claims that it was beyond the authority of the Rehabilitation Court to sanction a rehabilitation plan, or the modification thereof, when the essential feature of the plan involves forcing creditors to reduce their claims against respondent.

-Whether the rehabilitation court may approve the rehabilitation plan over the opposition of the creditors.
+Whether or not the rehabilitation court may approve the rehabilitation plan over the opposition of the creditors.

 Petitioner’s argument is misplaced.
 The “cram-down” power of the Rehabilitation Court has long been established and even codified under Section 23, Rule 4 of the Interim Rules, to wit: Section 23.
 Approval of the Rehabilitation Plan. – The court may approve a rehabilitation plan over the opposition of creditors, holding a majority of the total liabilities of the debtor if, in its judgment, the rehabilitation of the debtor is feasible and the opposition of the creditors is manifestly unreasonable.